lit/lit.dev/packages/lit-dev-content/site/docs/composition/controllers.md

 ### External inputs

-Reactive controllers can be used to connect external inputs, like keyboard and mouse events; resize, intersection or mutation observers; etc; to a component.
+Reactive controllers can be used to connect to external inputs.
+For example, keyboard and mouse events, resize observers, or mutation observers.
 The controller can provide the current value of the input to use in rendering, and request a host update when the value changes.

 #### Example: MouseMoveController